gupta-siddhartha/MYTH/README.md

  Author of the MYTH code, Siddhartha Gupta, is a postdoctoral scholar in the Department of Astronomy and Astrophysics at the University of Chicago.

- Please note, MYTH is not corrected with the yt community neither it wants to violate any copyrights of yt.
+ Please note, MYTH is not connected with the yt community neither it wants to violate any copyrights of yt.

  The main intention of developing MYTH is to provide a simple